-- Cut the perch to 5-6 inches long.
-A shorter perch will not be long enough for hummingbirds to fly onto easily, but a slightly longer perch can still be suitable.
+Cut the perch to 5-6 inches long.
+A much shorter perch will not be long enough for hummingbirds to fly onto easily, but a slightly longer perch can still be suitable.

-- If the perch material is very slick, use the file or sandpaper to gently scuff the perch's surface.
-This will provide better traction for hummingbirds to perch safely.
+If the perch material is very slick, use the file or sandpaper to gently scuff the perch's surface.
+This will provide better traction for hummingbirds' tiny talons to perch safely.

-- Use the thinner wire to add loops, coils and other accents around the swing's arch, stringing decorative beads, crystals and other accents along the way.
+Use the thinner wire to add loops, coils, and other accents around the swing's arch, stringing decorative beads or crystals along the way.
 Hummingbirds may also perch on the shoulders of the swing, and these coils will provide traction for them to do so, as well as add stability to the swing's arch.
 Include a twisted loop at the top of the swing for easy hanging.
 Do not, however, add any coils or extra material around the full length of the perch.

-- After you are satisfied with the swing's design, gently mold and shape the wire into its finished shape, removing any warps or bends from the construction.
+After you are satisfied with the swing's design, gently mold and press the wire into its finished shape, removing any warps or bends from the construction.
 Be sure the top loop is wide enough to hang the swing safely.

 Hummingbird Swing Tips